6 Soft Skills for Every Teen

 So maybe they haven’t made straight A’s yet, but celebrate that they passed their last test!
 Do they still have an anger problem?
 Celebrate when they handle one situation in a healthy way.
 Give them credit for helping out around the house even if their room isn’t completely spotless.

 Celebrate the little moments.
-This doesn’t mean that you have to throw a party or lower your expectations, but stop for a reward when you make steps toward your goal.
+This doesn’t mean that you have to throw a party or lower your expectations but stop for a reward when you make steps toward your goal.
 Go out to your favorite restaurant.
-Give yourself permission to spend a fun weekend with friends or relaxing in the bathtub.
+Spend a fun weekend with friends or relax in the bathtub.
 Take the time to be proud of the progress you are making.

 Moving houses or moving directions in life can be frustrating, overwhelming and simply not fun.
-But let’s encourage each other to continue to move to a healthier place!
+But let’s encourage each other to continue to move in the right direction toward a healthier place!